 NES has in place a comprehensive Risk Management Strategy which includes explicit reference to the management of risks associated with contractual arrangements.
-The standard NES tender and contract documentation for use with third parties includes specific risk management requirements and mitigations.
+The standard NES tender and contract documentation for use with third parties includes specific risk management requirements and mitigations and we work closely with all internal stakeholders to ensure these mitigations are understood and managed.